classroomtechtools/appscripts-modules-ft-svelte/README.md

 Then point your browser to the displayed location.
 Then you’ll see the default application in your browser.

 The entire frontend lives inside of `./src/project/index.html` locally, and when deployed will be just `index.html` in your project.
 All of the required JavaScript and CSS is inlined into that file.
 That way, to deliver the app with AppsScripts, all we need to do is:

 ```js
 const html = HtmlService.createHtmlOutputFromFile('index');
 ```

 You can edit the Svelte app from the files located at `./src/svelte`.
-It’s build in exactly the same way as any normal Svelte app.
+It’s built in exactly the same way as any normal Svelte app.

-To see it in action line, deploy it:
+To see it in action on an AppsScripts project, deploy it:

 ```bash
 npm run clasp:login